Best months to see northern lights!

 September is one of the best months to see auroras, and for many reasons!

 First of all, September usually has some amazing aurora activity.
-Higher aurora activity happens thanks to The Russell-McPherron Effect which manifests itself twice a year, around equinoxes.
-This is when Earth’s axis of rotation relative to the Sun is allowing for more solar wind to enter the atmosphere.
-As a result, the northern lights can be seen more frequently, and they often look more spectacular.
-I have experienced this myself every autumn & spring over the span of over 10 years of my aurora hunting adventures!
+Higher aurora activity happens thanks to The Russell-McPherron Effect which appears twice a year, around equinoxes.
+This is when Earth’s axis of rotation relative to the Sun allows for more solar wind to enter the atmosphere.
+As a result, the northern lights can be seen more frequently, and even on a regular night they can often exceed expectations.
+I have experienced this myself every autumn & spring during my 12+ years of aurora hunting adventures!

 Another reason for September being amazing is the weather.
 It’s not as cold yet as in winter, and daytime temperatures are around +5…+15°C (41…59°F).
 Even at night time it is relatively warm, usually around 0°C (32°F), and there is no snow.
 If you don’t want to experience super cold temperatures of winter, like -25…-35°C (-13…-31°F), September might be the right season for you!
 As a bonus, you can also enjoy the beautiful fall colours of Lapland.